 Links to Other Web Sites

-As part of our participation in safe harbor, we have agreed to the TRUSTe Dispute Resolution Requirements for disputes relating to our compliance with the Safe Harbor Privacy Framework.
-If you have complaints regarding our compliance with Safe Harbor email us at firstname.lastname@example.org.
-If contacting us does not resolve your complaint you may raise your complaint using TRUSTe's Feedback and Resolution System, by fax at 415-520-3420, or by mailing:
+If you have questions regarding our privacy practices, please email us at firstname.lastname@example.org.
+If contacting us does not resolve your questions you may raise your complaint using TRUSTe’s Feedback and Resolution System by fax at 415-520-3420, or by mailing:

 Watchdog Complaints, TRUSTe